 Building for the future

 Help us build an inclusive community for the future.
-Underpinning our Access to Excellence programme Wadham College is constructing two new buildings; Oxford's first-ever purpose-built access centre will become the hub for our extensive school outreach work, and a fully accessible Undergraduate Centre will provide our students with inspirational facilities for social and academic interaction.
+Wadham College is constructing two new buildings; Oxford's first-ever purpose-built Access Centre will become the hub for our extensive school outreach work.
+A fully accessible Undergraduate Centre will provide our students with inspirational facilities for social and academic interaction.

 Improving accessibility to Wadham College and an Oxford education is key to our plans to develop a new Access Centre and Undergraduate Centre.
 The two new buildings will enable the College to expand and develop its work with students from disadvantaged ‘widening participation’ backgrounds and have 24-hour accessibility for students with disabilities.

 As a leader in access and outreach provision, reaching thousands of secondary school students through our outreach work every year, Wadham has been looking to create a dedicated facility for welcoming young people aspiring to study at Oxford for many years.
 Similarly, the College has long been aware of the need to provide accessible facilities to our undergraduate students.
 Thanks to generous leadership benefactions from alumni and friends, and with your help, this aspiration will become a reality.